-The elements involved in a charge for drunk/disorderly are twofold.
-First, the person must be in a “public place.”
-The definition of public place is something that is up to the courts to decide, and there is no single definition.
-Some jurisdictions will consider bars and restaurants to be public, for example, while others will deem them private.
-Common areas of apartment complexes and streets in residential areas may also be considered public in some states.
+There are two basic elements involved in a public intoxication charge.
+First, the person must be intoxicated in a “public place.”
+What counts as a public place is generally up to the courts, as there is no standard definition.
+Some jurisdictions consider bars and restaurants to be public, for example, while others might consider them private property.
+Common areas of apartment complexes and streets in residential areas may also be public in some states.

-Second, their behavior or demeanor must show clearly that they seem to be intoxicated.
-An important note is that under some statutes, you can be convicted even if you are not drunk.
-The mere appearance that you are intoxicated or high on drugs and your behavior may be enough for a conviction, which means that a blood alcohol content test is generally not required.
+Second, your behavior or demeanor must show clearly that you seem to be intoxicated.
+Under some state laws, you can be convicted even if you are not drunk.
+The mere appearance of being intoxicated or high on drugs may be enough for a conviction, which means that a blood alcohol content test may not be required.

-Some statutes also require that an individual must cause a threat of harm to others in order to be guilty of public intoxication.
-An example might involve a drunk person throwing objects or attempting to fight passersby.
+Some jurisdictions also require you to be a threat to harm others to be guilty of public intoxication, such as by throwing objects or attempting to fight other people.
 This can also apply when people are a threat to themselves.

-As an example, a man at a public park who is intoxicated, stumbling and yelling very loudly could potentially face a public intoxication charge.
-If that same man was not intoxicated but was still yelling loudly and stumbling, he could still be charged.
-However, if he was intoxicated but was calm and not disruptive, or if he was at his home, this would likely not be considered public intoxication.
+For example, if you are intoxicated, stumbling, and yelling at a public park, you could potentially face a public intoxication charge.
+If you are not drunk but are still yelling loudly and stumbling, you could still face charges.
+However, if you are intoxicated but calm and not disruptive, or if you are at home, this would likely not be considered public intoxication.

-An accusation of public intoxication, especially if coupled with an additional charge, such as disorderly conduct or criminal mischief, should not be taken lightly.
-Even though most jurisdictions consider public intoxication a misdemeanor, the penalties can remain on your criminal record.
-Possible punishments can include fines, probation, community service and even jail time.
-Many judges will also require that those who are convicted attend an alcohol treatment facility.
+An accusation of public intoxication, especially if combined with another charge, such as disorderly conduct or criminal mischief, can have serious repercussions.
+Even though public intoxication is a misdemeanor in most jurisdictions, the penalties can remain on your criminal record for years to come.
+Possible punishment for this charge can range from fines to probation, community service, and even jail time.
+If you are convicted, many judges will also require you to attend an alcohol treatment facility.

 Aggravating factors can cause sentences to be more severe.
-For example, a person who had a pre-existing criminal record or had been cited for drunk and disorderly conduct in the past could face a harsher sentence.
-In Iowa, for example, a third offense is considered aggravated public intoxication and is punishable by up to two years in prison.
+For example, if you already have a criminal record or you received a drunk and disorderly citation in the past, you could face a harsher sentence.
+In some states, a third offense is considered aggravated public intoxication and can result in a punishment of up to two years in prison.

-There are, however, many defenses to public intoxication charges that an attorney can mount in order to combat them.
+There are, however, many defenses to public intoxication charges that you and your attorney can mount to combat them.
 Some examples are:

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified public intoxication lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local public intoxication attorney to discuss your specific legal situation.